Solar Fridge

 Project History

 The origins of Solar Fridge began as a Senior design project in 2008 and transitioned into an interdisciplinary team within M-HEAL a few years later.
-There have been several iterations of the prototype since the project’s creation and ultimately the team has focused on creating a solar-powered fridge.
+There have been several iterations of the prototype since the project’s creation.
+Ultimately, the team has focused on creating a solar-powered fridge, utilizing solar panels and a rechargeable battery.

-By 2022, our Temperature Control and Electrical sub teams each created low-fidelity prototypes based on extensive brainstorming and material research.
-The Temperature Control sub team focused on constructing a highly insulated and portable cooler while the Electrical sub team made a cooling system using a Peltier Device and PID controller.
+By 2023, our two engineering subteams—Temperature Control and Electrical—created a combined low-fidelity prototype based on extensive brainstorming and material research.
+The Temperature Control subteam focused on constructing a highly insulated and portable cooler while the Electrical subteam made a cooling system using a Peltier Device and PID controller.
 Each of these subsystems was tested individually and adjusted according to the results.

 Winter 2023 Prototype

-In winter 2023, Solar Fridge combined these two prototypes and received positive results from testing.
-After several prototype modifications, repetitive testing, and result analyses, Temperature Control and Electrical sub team members worked together to brainstorm what features our next prototype iteration will include.
-During this time, our Business sub team developed a new website platform for Solar Fridge and guided the team to the Michigan Business Challenge Finals, a competition for new business proposals.
+During this time, our Business subteam developed a new website platform for Solar Fridge and guided the team to the Michigan Business Challenge Finals, a competition for new business proposals.

 Leads